threebytesfull/matrix-pi/README.md

 There's a script called `matrix_leds.py` which can set specified LEDs on individually - that may be useful for testing too.
-You can specify LEDs either by coordinates or by their logical number in hex:
+You can specify LEDs either by coordinates or by their logical number in hex, or groups of LEDs by AS1130
+pin:

     # turn on three LEDs
     python matrix_leds.py 7 9 b0

     # turn on top left corner and top right corner LEDs
     python matrix_leds.py 0,0 23,0

+    # turn on all LEDs whose anode connects to CS2
+    python matrix_leds.py cs2

+    # turn on all LEDs whose cathode connects to CS10
+    python matrix_leds.py /CS10

 It can also show a map of the physical connections for each LED: